 Today, we'll be looking at Bluehost vs. GoDaddy.
-Both hosts are some of the most popular hosts on the internet, and for most new users the choice comes down to these two.
-Choosing the best host can be difficult, so we are going to make the choice easy.
-We are going to make the choice for you.
+The two are some of the most popular hosts on the internet, and for most new users the choice comes down to one of them.
+Choosing the best host can be difficult, so we are going to make things easy.
 How?
-Both hosts will be going head to head in the most important metrics to us: security, performance, pricing, customer service and ease of use.
-We'll decide the best host under each metric and after everything, we'll round up with a verdict.
+Both hosts will be going head to head in the most important metrics to us: security, performance, pricing, customer service, and ease of use.
+We'll decide the best host under each metric and after everything, we'll round up things with a final verdict.

 The good news is that you don't have to agree with our verdict – you can choose the best host for you because we'll provide you with all the data you need to make the best decision.